 4. Education training

-Funding may be provided for a Master’s or other specialty degrees.
-For Master’s degree training experiences, applicants should provide supporting evidence that their chosen program will lead to ongoing mentorship, program/institutional support, or research funding.
-With the benefit of the proposed training experience the applicant should provide examples (or outline) how their training will have a sustainable impact on improving patient care and/or promoting excellence in women’s health.
+To provide context to the proposed training experiences, funding may be provided for a Master’s or other specialty degree.
+It is important to point out that the award is not primarily intended to fund more traditional types of training or formal education.
+For all training experiences, applicants should provide a clear project plan associated and provide supporting evidence that their chosen program will lead to ongoing mentorship, program/institutional support, research funding and leadership development.
+With the benefit of the proposed training experience the applicant should provide examples (or outline) of how this will facilitate their career development and the intended impact of improvements patient care and/or promoting excellence in women’s health.
+Evidence of institutional/departmental support by way of future funding and/or protected time to translate the new knowledge into enhanced patient care is very helpful.

 Applications will be received and reviewed on a yearly basis.
-The deadline for receiving applications for the 2018 award competition will be November 15, 2017.
-Applicants will be notified of a decision by January 31, 2018.
-The award period runs for 12 months from July 1 to June 30.
+The deadline for receiving applications for the 2019 Scholarship competition will be November 15, 2018.
+Applicants will be notified of a decision by January 31, 2019.

 For complete applicant information, please download the PDF at the bottom of the page.

-Funding is for a proposed period of study starting the summer or early fall of the year the funds are awarded.
+Funding is for a proposed period of study starting the summer or early fall of the year the funds are awarded for at least one year following the start date.
 London Health Sciences Foundation will release funds to successful applicants.
 The applicant should indicate the timelines of the proposed training experience and provide justification if the proposed study period is different from the above time frame.

 Applications should contain the following information:

-1. A letter from the applicant outlining the proposed training experience and how this training experience is consistent with the goals of the award (Maximum three pages single spaced size 12 font)
+1. A letter from the applicant outlining the proposed training experience and how this training experience is consistent with the goals of the award.
+(No more than 3 pages single spaced size 12 font)

 2. Updated Curriculum Vitae

-4. Applicants are encouraged to supplement the award with funding through their desired training program and/or a sponsoring institution or organization.
+4. Applicants may supplement the award with funding through their desired training program and/or a sponsoring institution or organization.
 The applicant should provide details of such additional funding.

-Applications should be submitted in electronic format (PDF) by e-mail to Emily Williams, Director of the Women’s Care Program, at the London Health Sciences Centre: Emily.Williams@lhsc.on.ca
+Applications should be submitted in electronic format (PDF file format) by e-mail to Deborah Wiseman, Director of the Women’s Care Program, at London Health Sciences Centre: Deborah.Wiseman@lhsc.on.ca

 Written correspondence and reference letters should be directed to: